-Keep everything I do in your service.
-Thinking not of power, but of possibilities.
-Not of personal interest, but of public good.
-And together, we shall write an American story of hope, not fear.
+Keep everything I do in your service. thinking not of power, but of possibilities, not of personal interest, but the public good.
+And together, we shall write an American story of hope, not fear, of unity, not division, of light, not darkness.

-Of unity, not division.
-Of light, not darkness. a story of decency and dignity, love and healing, greatness and goodness.
-May this be the story that guides us, the story that inspires us, and the story that tells ages yet to come, that we answer the call of history.
+A story of decency and dignity, love and healing, greatness and goodness.
+May this be the story that guides us, the story that inspires us, and the story that tells ages yet to come.

+That we answer the call of history.
 We met the moment.
-Democracy and hope, truth and justice did not die on our watch but thrived.
+Democracy and hope, truth and justice did not die on our watch, but thrive.
 That America secured liberty at home and stood once again as a beacon to the world.